-1 To play a media file stored in device memory, or on the memory card (if inserted), select Options > Open and from the following:

-Most recent clips-to play one of the last six files played in RealPlyr.

-Saved clip-to play a file saved in Gallery.
-See 'Gallery', p.
-31.

-2 Scroll to a file, and press () to play the file.

-Tip!
-To view a video clip in full screen mode, press
+- 1 To play a media file stored in device memory, or on the memory card (if inserted), select Options > Open and from the following: Most recent clins-To play one of the last six files - Most recent clips-To play one of the last six files played in RealPlyr.. - Saved clip-To play a file saved in Gallery.
+See "Gallery", p.
+22. - 2 Scroll to a file, and press () to play the file. - Tip!
+To view a video clip in full screen mode, press 2.

-2 .
 To change back to normal screen mode, press any key.

 Shortcuts during play:

-- To fast forward, press and hold . - To rewind through the media file, press and hold ...
+- To fast forward, press and hold . - To rewind through the media file, press and hold .